maliahavlicek/ms4_challenger/README.md

    - Before Creation, account limit is checked in case user is sharing account or has another tab open and exceeded limit
 1. Submissions
    - Before Creation and Update, dates are checked to ensure user hasn't left a window open hoping to beat time limit
+   - File size limits are checked before a user successfully uploads a file
+1. Account Management
+  - when a user updates their username or email, the system is crosschecked for uniqueness of values

 ## Testing